 I have been a governor, in one guise or another, for nearly 20 years.
 Twice as a parent governor, once as a staff governor and twice as a Head teacher governor…. all but one of these was at an infant school.
 Governors have an important job ensuring that schools provide a high quality education for their pupils within the budget that has been set and at Ellington Infant School we have a talented and dedicated team of governors committed to getting our school to ‘outstanding’.
 I joined Ellington Infants in 2012 and I am proud to be the Head teacher of such a caring and forward thinking school, I believe that our school has the potential to be the best in Thanet!

-Parent Governor and Vice Chair of the governing board
+Parent Governor and Chair of the Governing Board

-Delegated areas of responsibility: Health and Safety, Behaviour and Attitudes, Attendance, Leadership and Management
+Delegated areas of responsibility: Training and Development, Quality of Education, Leadership and Management

 Chloe Ralph Harding

 I have worked at Ellington for the past 3 and half years.
 My role in the school is a Reception Teacher with the responsibility of Play and Learning in the outside area and PE Co Coordinator.
 I am a dedicated member of the team who is passionate about giving every child the opportunity to learn and providing them with the best possible start in their education.
 I love the ethos and enthusiasm of the whole team at Ellington and thoroughly enjoy teaching here.
 I took on the role of Teacher governor as I wanted to make a contribution to the development of the school.

 Delegated areas of responsibility: SEND, Quality of Education